Please note that there will be no yoga practice on Wednesday June 24th.

 Saturday June 6th

 Please join us for this wonderful opportunity to hear a dharma teaching from a visiting Zen Master from California, The teaching will begin at 10:00 .
-One of the Sangha members from the Temple has offered to cook a special lunch for us all after the teaching.
+One of the Sangha members from the Buddha house has offered to cook a special lunch for us all after the teaching.